 There are many different kinds of vintage Polaroid cameras floating around out there, all of them spanning decades of production and millions of units.
 When you dust off an old instant camera in an attic, how are you supposed to find film for it?
 Does it even exist anymore?
 If it does, what kind does it take?

 You’re in luck!
-Polaroid Originals, formerly the Impossible Project, makes film for vintage Polaroid cameras.
-After the original Polaroid film ceased production back in the 2000s, Polaroid Originals has brought it back, and it’s better than ever.
+Polaroid/Polaroid Originals, formerly the Impossible Project, makes film for vintage Polaroid cameras.
+After the original recipe Polaroid film ceased production back in the 2000s, the Impossible Project/Polaroid Originals/Polaroid has cooked a new version of the film that works in Polaroid cameras new and old.

 Before we dive in, you may be wondering why the camera you found just found won’t ‘turn on.’
 Most Polaroid cameras don’t have batteries in the camera itself.
 Rather, they’re in the film cartridge.
 If you’re lucky enough to find a camera that still has film in it, the battery is likely long dead, so the camera can’t do anything.
 In order to test a camera, you have to have new film cartridge to put in it.